- Home

 Prepare for Pandemic & Other Possible Emergencies

-As a local government providing essential services, including police and fire emergency response, the city plays a primary role in any emergency - a pandemic, natural disaster, local incident or homeland security threat.
-The blueprint Inver Grove Heights uses to respond to all types of emergencies is the city's Emergency Operations Plan (EOP).
+As a local government providing essential services, including police and fire emergency response, the City plays a primary role in any emergency - a pandemic, natural disaster, local incident or homeland security threat.
+The blueprint Inver Grove Heights uses to respond to all types of emergencies is the City's Emergency Operations Plan (EOP).

 Emergency plans provide a template for integrating and coordinating resources during and after an emergency.
 The process of updating an emergency plan leaves government better able to respond in an emergency because it requires that officials identify vulnerabilities, inventory resources, outline responsibilities and coordinate communication.